dustinpfister/blog_posts/_posts/js-javascript-example-nodejs-browser-share-code-module.md

 }(  typeof module === 'undefined' ? this['utils'] = {} : module.exports ));
 ```

+So if all works as expected with this I should be able to use these methods in a client side or sever side javaScript environment.
+To know for sure I would need to work out some quick examples that will make use of this, so lets take a look at a few examples.

 ## 2 - Using the module in a node script